 You are a brand that offers commercial accounting services.
 You partner with another brand that sells tax-preparation software.
 The tax-prep brand promotes your financial services to its customers, and you promote their tax filing software to your customers.
-Your mutual teams also come up with co-branded marketing strategies to build trust between the loyal customers that already trust the offerings of each brand.
+Your mutual teams also come up with co-branded marketing strategies to build trust between the loyal customers who already trust the offerings of each brand.

 B2B partnerships can be greatly effective for generating leads and increasing sales by incentivizing other companies to deliver new value and sales opportunities.
-The incentives could include a flat fee, sales commissions, revenue share, or lead share depending on the agreed-upon terms.
+The incentives could include a placement fee, sales commissions, revenue share, or lead share depending on the agreed-upon terms.

 These types of partnerships can expand your reach by introducing new customers to your brand that you may not have had access to before.
 This can be largely beneficial to the effective scaling of your products or services in new markets.
-When you partner with complementary brands, you start to capitalize on the value that your shared authority and familiarity brings to the table.
+When you partner with complementary brands, you start to capitalize on the value that your shared authority and familiarity bring to the table.